Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 I then turn around and rinse out my salad spinner and washing bowl right away, and leave it to dry so the dishes don’t pile up.

-Try to use a plastic bowl to store the lettuce, since plastic doesn’t conduct cold, and your lettuce will keep longer, like 2–3 days.
+Try to use a plastic bowl to store the lettuce, since plastic doesn’t conduct cold, and your lettuce will keep longer.

 Before you put this bowl into the fridge, dampen a clean tea towel and cover the lettuce.
 Then toss any leftover salad ingredients (half a pepper, or a length of cucumber) on top of your tea towel, so when you pull out the bowl the next day, everything is right there, and ready to use.